MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/denmark/e-invoicing-dk-get-started.md

 2. Go to **Organization administration** \> **Setup** \> **Electronic document parameters**.
 3. In the **Electronic document** section, add the record for the **VendInvoiceInfoTable** table name.
 4. Set the **Document context** and **Electronic document model mapping** fields in accordance with step 1.
-5. In the **Company** column, you can select a legal entity code to limit the applicbility of this electronic document type.
-If no company is defined then electronic documents of this type will be proccessed in all legal entities.
+5. In the **Company** column, you can select a legal entity code to limit the applicability of this electronic document type.
+If no company is defined, then electronic documents of this type is processed in all legal entities.
-6. Save your changes, and close the page.
+6. Save your changes and close the page.

 ### Send responses